 A Legal Entity Identifier or LEI Number is a 20-digit unique code defined by the ISO 17442 standard.
 An LEI number can be issued to companies and individuals who want to conduct financial transaction and trades.
-An LEI code contains information about an organisation’s structure and ownership, which enhances transparency in today’s marketplace.
+The 20-digit LEI code contains information about an organisation’s structure and ownership, which enhances transparency in today’s marketplace.

 Today, anyone can set-up a financial service and conduct business in the market without disclosing their associations and relationships with other companies.
-The Financial Conduct Authority (FCA) was set up with a mission to fix this very issue by introducing regulations that with make trading more transparent;
+The Financial Conduct Authority (FCA) was set up with a mission to fix this very issue by introducing regulations that make trading more transparent;

 In today’s landscape, a fund manager has no visibility as to why a broker chooses an exchange.
 They might not be getting the best deals because of this.
 And the exchange is not motivated to work for the fund manager, they have a relationship that benefits the broker.